 The issues surrounding pre-October 11 licences issued by the Technical Regulator and the applicable retail code provisions are canvassed in more detail in a Discussion Paper: Review of Licences and Exemptions Issued prior to October 11 pursuant to the Electricity Act, issued by the Industry Regulator in June 2000 (copy available from www.saiir.sa.gov.au or from the SAIIR Office).

-However, the Industry Regulator has determined that the issues concerning security deposits, interest on security deposits and late payment interest will be dealt with in this paper.
+The Industry Regulator is currently discussing proposals to vary these licences with the individual retailers concerned.
+The approach to the issues concerning security deposits, interest on security deposits and late payment interest will be in accordance with the determinations in this Report.